 An independent study or practicum for students to pursue research projects under the guidance of faculty, or develop skills and gain professional experience working in the field of communication and advocacy.
-Prerequisite: Permission of adviser.
+Prerequisite: Permission of adviser and graduate program director.

 SCOM 700.
 Communication Studies Thesis.
 3-6 credits.